Kresko Assets

 Here are a few common use-cases:

-Using kresko assets you can easily hedge a position elsewhere.
+Using Kresko Assets you can easily hedge a position elsewhere.
 Simply having a short position in the synthetic asset and a long position for the underlying at the same time can be used to manage risk according to the ratio of positions.

-Liquidity Providers can use this to create a delta neutral CDP in the protocol to greatly mitigate price-risk when providing liquidity.
+Liquidity Providers can use this to create a delta neutral CDP in the protocol to greatly mitigate price-risk when providing external liquidity.

-Similar to collateral, the protocol values each krAsset differently based on its risk profile.
-Generally, the higher the volatility of an asset, the higher the risk.
+Protocol values each Kresko Asset separately based on its risk profile.
+The higher the volatility of an asset, the higher the risk.

-The krFactor is a number between 1 and infinity that is used to calculate the risk-adjusted valuation of a krAsset.
-It shows the debt taken to borrow $1 worth of krAsset.
+The kFactor is a number between 1 and infinity that is used to calculate the risk-adjusted valuation of a Kresko Asset.
+It shows the debt taken to borrow $1 worth of a Kresko Asset.

 A configurable parameter for each Kresko Asset which is used to deduct a fee when borrowing Kresko Assets.
 This fee is taken from the collateral deposits in Last In-First Out order and is transferred to the fee recipient address set in the protocol.